2009 Individual Speedway Polish Championship

 The 2009 Individual Speedway Polish Championship (Indywidualne Mistrzostwa Polski, IMP) was the 2009 version of Individual Speedway Polish Championship organized by the Polish Motor Union (PZM).
-The defending Champion esd Adam Skórnicki, who finished sixth.
-The Final took place on 25 July 2009 at MotoArena Toruń in Toruń.
-The Final was won by Tomasz Gollob, who beat Krzysztof Kasprzak and Janusz Kołodziej.
-It was eight title for Gollob.
+The defending Champion was Adam Skórnicki, who finished sixth.
+The final took place on 25 July 2009 at MotoArena Toruń in Toruń, and was won by Tomasz Gollob, who beat Krzysztof Kasprzak and Janusz Kołodziej and obtained his eight title.